 Background and Motivation

 The German government has developed a high-tech strategy called “Industry 4.0”, which shifts the industrial technology paradigm by adopting the key technologies: cyber-physical-systems, internet of things, services and people as the basis.
-This shift aims to interconnect human and the cyber-physical systems (i.e., machines, hardware, software), and also to allow them to communicate via internet of things or services.
+This shift aims to interconnect human and the cyber-physical systems (i.e., physical objects, hardware, software), and also to allow them to communicate via an internet of things or services to collaborate and exchange data.
 However, these cyber-physical-systems are generally developed by different vendors.
-Therefore, they might have various structures, formats, and vocabularies for exchanging the information, and since the human stakeholders might have different knowledge background, the interoperability problems among the systems and these stakeholders might arise.
+Therefore, they might have various structures, formats, and vocabularies for exchanging the data, and since the human stakeholders might have different knowledge background, the interoperability problems among the systems and these stakeholders might arise.

-This approach represents the knowledge/information model as the integration element of heterogeneous schema and data sources.
-A W3C standard, called The OWL (Web Ontology Language), is used as the model representation which serves as a shared vocabulary and schema among the heterogeneous systems and human .
+This approach employs a knowledge/information model as the integration element of heterogeneous schema and data sources.
+A W3C standard, called The OWL (Web Ontology Language), is used as the model representation which serves as a shared vocabulary and schema among the heterogeneous systems and humans .
 Ontology allows conceptualization and formalization of human knowledge elements thus it creates an inter human-machine understandable model.
 OWL ontologies provide flexibilities to express logical statements through the ability to depict description logic and the possible integration of rules .
-Therefore, logical reasoning is also possible in the knowledge model .
-Different ontologies enriched with databases forming linked data allow a flexible and efficient query/search of information from various domains that is already semantically linked and also allow flexible structuring and representation of search/query results.
+Therefore, logical reasonings, including fuzzy reasoning are also possible in the knowledge model [3-4].
+Different databases, which are annotated using ontologies, form linked data.
+It allows a flexible and efficient query/search of information from various domains that is already semantically linked.
+Linked data will create a knowledge graph that will enable flexible structuring and representation of search/query results.

-It aims to extract the semantics of existing industrial data exchange schemas and formats, such as IFC, AutomationML, and CAD, in order to align them with the schema of the developed and reused ontologies.
-The technologies that can be useful for this approach are for example ifc2owl and OntoCAD , which we have also involved in the community and their development.
+It aims to extract the semantic model of existing industrial data exchange schemas and formats, such as IFC, AutomationML, and CAD, in order to align them with the schema of the developed and reused ontologies.
+The technologies that can be useful for this approach are for example ifc2owl and OntoCAD , which I have also involved in the community and their development.

-Machine learning techniques, such as regression, association analysis, decision-tree based classification, artificial neural network, and clustering, is an artificial intelligence approach to identify interesting patterns and dependencies in a collection of data.
-The information or knowledge needed to solve certain problems are extracted, converted into ontology elements or rules , integrated into formalized human knowledge, and then stored in the ontology knowledge base .
+Data mining/machine learning techniques, such as regression, association analysis, classification, artificial neural network, and clustering, are artificial intelligence approaches to identify interesting patterns and dependencies in a collection of data.
+The information or knowledge required to solve certain problems are extracted, converted into ontology elements or rules , integrated with formalized human knowledge, and then stored in the ontology represented knowledge graph .
+The rules gained from machine learning does not have 100% validity.
+Therefore, the rules are transformed into fuzzy rules that allows fuzzy assertion .
 My research develops machine learning based techniques to solve problems in engineering and business, for instance, to predict the energy consumption of processes, to detect the energy wasting, to give recommendations for energy saving, to give recommendations for optimal factory and product configuration, etc. .

-The approaches described above have been applied in different domains, for example to make product configuration match customers’ needs in the DIALOG project, to improve resource and energy efficiency in buildings , [4-7], [10-11] in the KEHL, KnoHolEM, SERUM, and SWIMing projects, to improve resource and energy efficiency in production in WertProNET, wEnPro and ecoBalance projects, and to improve energy efficiency and to create business model in smart city context in DAREED project.
+The approaches described above have been applied in different domains, for example to make product configuration match customers’ needs through ontology based recommendation system in the DIALOG project, to improve resource and energy efficiency in buildings , [4-7], [10-11] in the KEHL, KnoHolEM, SERUM, and SWIMing projects, to improve resource and energy efficiency in production in WertProNET, wEnPro and ecoBalance projects, and to improve energy efficiency and to create business model in smart city context in DAREED project.

 |||Wicaksono, H.; Schubert, V.; Rogalski, S.; Laydi, Y. A.; Ovtcharova, J. (2011): Ontology-driven Requirements Elicitation in Product Configuration Systems.
 In: Enabling Manufacturing Competitiveness and Economic Sustainability, ElMaraghy, H. A. (Ed.), Springer Verlag, Berlin, Heidelberg, pp. 63-67|